GrupoDiana/BRT-Documentation/docs/osc/resources.md

 #### Return

-An echo is sent to all subscribers: `/resources/loadHRTF <string HRTF_id> <string HRTF_SOFAFile_path> <float spatialResolution>`

-A return message is sent back to the sender `/resources/loadHRTF <string HRTF_id> <boolean loaded> <string description>`, indicating `loaded=true`if the HTYF is successfuly loaded and `loaded=false` if not.
+A return message is sent back to the sender `control/actionResult /resources/loadHRTF <string HRTF_id> <boolean loaded> <string description>`, indicating `loaded=true`if the HTYF is successfuly loaded and `loaded=false` if not.
 In both cases a `description` is added to give more details.

+In case of success, it sends an echo to all subscribers excepting the sender: `/resources/loadHRTF <string HRTF_id> <string HRTF_SOFAFile_path> <float spatialResolution>`

 #### Example

 BeRTA receives: `/resources/loadHRTF HRTF1 c:/tmp/hrtf.sofa 5`

-BeRTA sends back to the sender: `/resources/loadHRTF HRTF1 true success` or `/resources/loadHRTF HRTF1 false error: Can not find the file`.
+BeRTA sends back to the sender: `control actionResult /resources/loadHRTF HRTF1 true success` or `control actionResult /resources/loadHRTF HRTF1 false error: Can not find the file`.

-In case of success, it also sends to all subscribiers excepting the sender: `/resources/loadHRTF HRTF1 c:/tmp/hrtf.sofa 5`
+BeRTA sends an echo to all subscribiers excepting the sender: `/resources/loadHRTF HRTF1 c:/tmp/hrtf.sofa 5`

 <!----------------------------------------------------------------------------------->
 ---